richardatsoundcloud/clojure-scala-cantrips/README.md

   * How to consume a java api from clojure code

 The internals of scala to java translation can be uncovered by using the [javap](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/javap.html) tool.
 The knowledge about clojure - java interoperability is drawn from [its documentation](https://clojure.org/reference/java_interop).
 All of the examples shown in this document are put together based on these two resources.

+[I would explain a tiny bit more what javap is.
+Also, "its documentation" might be more specific as "Clojure's documentation".]

 #### Who is this document for?